Warning: Expect every example to be a spoiler for something. Since the title alone can be a spoiler, proceed at your own risk.

 - The Phoenix Requiem: The spirits are the bad guys.

-- The 06/17/12 update.
+- The 06/17/12 update reveals the true nature of the mysterious character who was only known by their screen name, UranianUmbra.
 UU's real name is Calliope.
 She will fall asleep and her brother will wake up if she hears her brother's name, and vice-versa.
-She is a Cherub, a species of sociopathic loners by nature, to the point that UU pretends to be a troll because she finds them preferable to her own species in every way possible.
+She is a Cherub, a species of sociopathic loners by nature, to the point that UU pretends to be a Troll because she finds them preferable to her own species in every way possible.
 And finally, her face is shown.
 She looks like a young female version of Lord English.

-- Reveals happen pretty often in Homestuck (see the Wham Episode page for more details), to the point where Hussie has a tendency to do it pretty anticlimactically whenever the twist was guessed by too many in advance.
-For example, in relation to part of the above-spoilered reveal:
+- Reveals happen pretty often in Homestuck (see the Reactions page for more details), to the point where the author has a tendency unveil them pretty anticlimactically whenever a twist was guessed by too many in advance.
+For example:

 But the fact that he's a slob was never exactly breaking news to anyone.Neither is the fact that you both share a body.